MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/faq.md

 You must update your application to use the new ``msads.manage`` scope via the Microsoft identity platform endpoint.
 All application developers must take action to use the new scope.

-You must prompt users for consent via the new ``msads.manage`` scope and the Microsoft identity platform endpoint.
+You must [prompt a user for consent](authentication-oauth-consent.md) via the new ``msads.manage`` scope and the Microsoft identity platform endpoint.

 ### Q. Do I need to register a new application to use msads.manage?